 Here’s what this article will cover:

-Junior Sales Rep
+Sales Rep (needs Approval)

 This is either a new hire to your company or a role that may need a bit more hand-holding.
 Limit their access to most of Proposify’s features and move them to a more robust role once they’ve been onboarded.
 Add more oversight to their activity by requiring approval before they can send a sales doc.